-Stage 1 - consideration of latest EHCP/Annual Review to determine whether needs likely to prevent participation on programme.
+• Stage 1 - consideration of latest EHCP/Annual Review to determine whether needs likely to prevent participation on programme.
 If appropriate, other

-- professional bodies involved with child may be approached for their view on suitability - Stage 2 Meeting with parent/carer and child/young person to discuss travel needs
+• Stage 2 - Meeting with parent/carer and child/young person to discuss travel needs

 At the end of each stage, the Travel Assistance Team will make a decision on suitability.
 They will explain the rationale for their decision in writing to the parent/carer and if appropriate, the school/college.
 If a parent/carer does not agree with the decision, they may appeal.